CosmoLike/cocoa/README.md

 ## Installation of Cocoa's required packages <a name="required_packages"></a>

-Cosmolike, including the interface between Cosmolike and Cobaya, requires some C, C++ and Python packages to be installed.
-These packages include [GSL](https://www.gnu.org/software/gsl/), [FFTW](https://www.fftw.org), [Armadillo](http://arma.sourceforge.net), [Pybind11](https://pybind11.readthedocs.io/en/stable/) and [Boost](https://www.boost.org).
-In addition, Planck likelihood requires [CFITSIO](https://heasarc.gsfc.nasa.gov/fitsio/), and Cobaya requires many additional Python packages.
+Cosmolike, including the interface between Cosmolike and Cobaya, requires many C, C++ and Python packages to be installed.
 The overabundance of compiler and package versions, each one with a different set of bugs and regressions, can make the installation of any big code (and the verification of numerical results) to be pure agony.
 This section tries to simplify installation, and more importantly, **standardize the package environment** adopted by Cocoa.

 ### Via Conda (best for Linux/HPC) <a name="required_packages_conda"></a>